openSUSE/news-o-o/_posts/2023-10-25-os-to-have-logos-competition.md

 The deadline is Nov.
 22.

+### The Rules of the Contest are as follows:

+* The logo should be licensed under CC-BY-SA 4.0 and allow everyone to use the logo without attribution (BY) if your work is used as a logo for the openSUSE Project.
+Note that the attribution is going to be shown on the conference website.
+* Design must be original and should not include any third party materials.
+* Both monochromes and color formats are essential for submission.
+* Submissions must be in SVG format.
+* Design should reflect the openSUSE communities.
+* The logo should avoid the following things:
+	Brand names or trademarks of any kind.
+	Illustrations that may consider inappropriate, offensive, hateful, tortuous, defamatory, slanderous or libelous.
+	Sexually explicit or provocative images.
+	Violence or weapons.
+	Alcohol, tobacco, or drug use imagery.
+	Discrimination based on race, gender, religion, nationality, disability, sexual orientation or age.
+	Bigotry, racism, hatred or harm against groups or individuals Religious, political, or nationalist imagery.
+* The branding guidelines will be helpful to design your logo (optional) https://opensuse.github.io/branding-guidelines/

+### Please submit your design to ddemaio@opensuse.org with the following entries:

+* Subject: openSUSE/Tumbleweed/Kalpa/Slowroll – [your name]
+* Your name and mail address to contact
+* Vector file of the design with SVG format ONLY.
+* Post a PNG of the design under the openSUSE, Tumbleweed, Leap Slowroll, or Kalpa headings on <https://en.opensuse.org/Logocontest>
+* File size less than 512 KB.
+* Text about philosophy of the design

+The designs that are submitted will be added to a survey where the community can vote on the submitted logo designs.
+The final decision will be made at an openSUSE Community meeting and it may not be the highest scored design.

+We recommend the artist to use Inkscape, a powerful, free and open source vector graphics tool for all kinds of design.

 <meta name="openSUSE, Community, competition, logo, vote, survey, Tumbleweed, Leap, Slowroll, Kalpa, Aeon, MicroOS, Leap Micro" content="HTML,CSS,XML,JavaScript">